 The follow-up online e-book, Teachers Research!, edited by Deborah Bullock and Richard Smith (2015, IATEFL) was shortlisted for a British Council ELTons award for innovative teacher resources in 2016, and is already serving as a model for teacher-research reporting in other teacher associations including BALEAP (S. Brewer, personal communication, 4 April 2016)

-The concept underlying the Teachers Research! style of sharing via poster presentations, interaction and discussion has subsequently been exended to the organisation of larger conferences in Izmir, Turkey (June 2015), Santiago, Chile (March 2016), Istanbul, Turkey (June 2016 and 2017) and Buenos Aires, Argentina (May 2017).
+The concept underlying the Teachers Research! style of sharing via poster presentations, interaction and discussion has subsequently been exended to the organisation of larger conferences in Izmir, Turkey (June 2015), Santiago, Chile (March 2016), Istanbul, Turkey (June 2016, 2017, 2018) and Buenos Aires, Argentina (May 2017).

 Update (January 2017): See the following article for an overview of our innovative work in the area of sharing research:

 - Richard Smith, Deborah Bullock, Paula Rebolledo and Andrea Robles López - 'By teachers for teachers': innovative, teacher-friendly publishing of practitioner research

 Aza, L., Izé Balsemão Oss, D. and Smith, R. Forthcoming.
 'Reflections on "Teachers Research!
 Chile 2016"'.
 ELT Research.
 Pre-publication version.